KCarlile/tanagra/docs/instructions/setup.md

 ## Writing the Book
 Tanagra presumes the author is using GitHub's [markdown format](https://guides.github.com/features/mastering-markdown/) for outline conversion, although the converter mechanism is more flexible.

+## Next Steps
+Now that you've setup Tanagra, you're ready to begin using it.
+Read the [instructions for more information](instructions.md).